utdemir/distributed-dataset/README.md

 ### Running Examples

 * Make sure that you have AWS credentials set up.
-The easiest way is to installing [AWS command line interface](https://aws.amazon.com/cli/) and running:
+The easiest way is to instal [AWS command line interface](https://aws.amazon.com/cli/) and to run:

 ```
 aws configure